VimDrones/Vimdrones-Docs/docs/setup.md

 ## Post-Flight Setup Procedure
 * Unplug the batteries of the drones to the package. **No need to fully charge the battery until the next flight**

 * Put the drones into the packages, then stack up the packages and tie them up with a buckle
 * Pack up the Drone Light Show System into the package
 * Pack up the remaining equipment

+**Pay attention!**
+The battery should not be stored in fully charged condition.
+Otherwise the battery is easily damaged

 ## Remote Control